tjFogarty/boilerplate/README.md

 # Boilerplate

+## TL;DR
+`npm install && gulp install` then run `gulp` to run the default task which is the same as running `gulp watch` in this case.

 You can fire this into a static or CMS based project.
 Configuration changes are made in `config.js` which have already been given some default values.
 First thing to change would be the local_url.

 Gulp tasks are broken into files located in the tasks folder.
-Code will change with the release of Gulp 4.0.

 This makes heavy use of awesome things done by other people: